PistachioPony/gamesparks-docs/MARKDOWN/Getting Started/Creating a Game/ActionScript Setup.md

 ## Introduction

-The previous tutorial [Creating a Game](./README.md), took you through the beginning steps within the GameSparks platform.
+The previous tutorial [Creating a Game](./README.md), took you through some initial tasks to start working with the GameSparks platform.
 Now you can move forward and link your GameSparks game with your developing ActionScript project.

-This tutorial will show you how to set up your ActionScript project and establish a connection between the GS module and the Portal.
+This tutorial shows you how to set up your ActionScript project and establish a connection between the GS module and the Portal.

 **Setting up Your ActionScript Project**

   * Create an ActionScript project.
   * Create a new folder for your project and name it 'lib'.
-  * Download the GameSparks SWC file, drop it in the _'lib'_ folder, right click it and then Add to library.
+  * Download the GameSparks SWC file, drop it in the _'lib'_ folder, right click it, and then Add to library.
   * Make sure you're using the latest [Adobe Flash](https://get.adobe.com/flashplayer) version.

 **Using GameSparks API**